iterative/magnetic-tiles-defect/README.md

 heroku container:release --app <APP_NAME>
 ```

-Currently, the app is deployed to https://mag-tiles-api.herokuapp.com/analyze
+Currently, the dev version of the app is deployed to https://mag-tiles-api-dev.herokuapp.com/analyze